Public Sector Climate Task Force

 The collective approach also creates a more stable demand and stimulates local markets, becoming a powerful tool for local economic development.

 The Task Force includes representatives from every city, town and county in Silicon Valley, plus several special districts and other public agencies.
 The group also includes members from local organizations and companies in related sectors.
-It is chaired by Kim Springer, County of San Mateo.
+It is chaired by Kim Springer of the City/County Association of Governments (C/CAG) in San Mateo County.

 What are the latest developments?